Speciation: Parapatric

 In parapatric speciation, there is only partial separation of the zones of two diverging populations afforded by geography; individuals of each species may come in contact or cross habitats from time to time, but reduced fitness of the heterozygote leads to selection for behaviours or mechanisms that prevent their interbreeding.
 Parapatric speciation is modelled on continuous variation within a "single", connected habitat acting as a source of natural selection rather than the effects of isolation of habitats produced in peripatric and allopatric speciation.

 Parapatric speciation may be associated with differential landscape-dependent selection.
 Even if there is a gene flow between two populations, strong differential selection may impede assimilation and different species may eventually develop.
 Habitat differences may be more important in the development of reproductive isolation than the isolation time.
-Caucasian rock lizards Darevskia rudis, D. valentini and D. portschinskii all hybridize with each other in their hybrid zone; however, hybridization is stronger between D. portschinskii and D. rudis, which separated earlier but live in similar habitats than between D. valentini and two other species, which separated later but live in climatically different habitats.
+Caucasian rock lizards Darevskia rudis, D. valentini and D. portschinskii all hybridize with each other in their hybrid zone; however, hybridization is stronger between D. portschinskii and D. rudis, which separated earlier but live in similar habitats than between D. valentini and the two other species, which separated later but live in climatically different habitats.

 Ecologists refer to parapatric and peripatric speciation in terms of ecological niches.
 A niche must be available in order for a new species to be successful.
 Ring species such as Larus gulls have been claimed to illustrate speciation in progress, though the situation may be more complex.
 The grass Anthoxanthum odoratum may be starting parapatric speciation in areas of mine contamination.